Prachi0141/Indoor-Garden/README.md

 Automation in the field of Gardening

 # Abstract
-Gardening is a tiresome, more or less a bit time consuming activity, more than urning switches on/off.
-So with the motive of bringing aotumation in the field of gardening we started with a small indoor garden project.
+Gardening is a tiresome, more or less a bit time consuming activity, more than turning switches on/off.
+So with the motive of bringing automation in the field of gardening we started with a small indoor garden project.

 # Team Members
 <ul>